edmoundtysonjr-cmyk/cryptlib/architecture.md

 that data and control information can only flow in and out in a very tightly- controlled manner, and objects are isolated from each other within the perimeter by the security kernel.
-For example once keying information has been sent to an object, it canít be retrieved by the user except under tightly-controlled conditions.
-In general keying information isnít even visible to the user, since itís generated inside the object itself and never leaves the security perimeter.
+For example once keying information has been sent to an object, it can‚Äôt be retrieved by the user except under tightly-controlled conditions.
+In general keying information isn‚Äôt even visible to the user, since it‚Äôs generated inside the object itself and never leaves the security perimeter.
 This design is ideally matched to hardware implementations that perform strict red/black separation, since sensitive information can never leave the hardware.